FaisalHammad1999/futureproofwiki/Deploying-an-Express-API-to-Heroku.md

 ```

 #### Check your port
 You may well have hard coded your Express port.
-Heroku will ignore this and use its own enviorment variable so make sure your app is ready for this with something like:
+Heroku will ignore this and use its own environment variable so make sure your app is ready for this with something like:
 ```js
 const port = process.env.PORT || 3000; // if there is no PORT env variable, 3000 will be used
 server.listen(port, () => console.log(`Express is running on port ${port}`))